 Shopping for embroidery supplies took up much of our time.
 We sat for many happy hours at the sewing machines.
 Kirsty would embroider, and I would finish sewing the item she had embroidered, on her other machine.

 Kirsty was much more technologically minded than I was, so it was a case of “monkey see, monkey do”.
 Her patience and careful tuition eventually won out, and I learned to master the machines and the program.

 To my surprise and delight, when it was time for me to return home, Kirsty gave me the Brother Embroidery machine as she had decided to upgrade to the newest model.
-According to K, she would rather I had it than trade it in on the new machine.
+According to K, she would rather I had it than trade it in for the new machine.

-It hardly came as surprise to find that my luggage was hugely overweight, what with the machine and with all the fabrics and threads that came with it.
+It hardly came as a surprise to find that my luggage was hugely overweight, what with the machine and with all the fabrics and threads that came with it.

 That was a small price to pay for having such a precious gift to take home.